-Anorexia nervosa involves an obsession with food and weight that can end up consuming a person's life.
-It is defined as the intense need to drastically limit food intake to produce weight loss.
+Anorexia nervosa involves an extreme obsession with limiting food intake and weight that can end up taking over a person's life.
+It is defined as a perceived intense need to drastically limit food intake to produce weight loss.

-Though these sites focus on eating, the disease is less about food and more about control, the Mayo Clinic says on its website.
-Those suffering from anorexia are looking for a way to cope with emotional problems, so they try to find something in their life they can have power over.
-Food is something that is a constant in a person's life, so it can easily be controlled.
+Anorexia is not really about food, according to the Mayo Clinic.
+People with anorexia are looking for a way to cope with emotional problems, so they try to find something in their life they can control.
+Food is something that is a constant in a person's life, so it can be controlled.

-"Family studies have consistently demonstrated that anorexia nervosa runs in families," according to Dr. Cynthia Bulik in her study, "The Genetics of Anorexia Nervosa," published in 2007 in the journal Annual Review of Nutrition.
+"Family studies have consistently demonstrated that anorexia nervosa runs in families," Cynthia Bulik wrote in her study, "The Genetics of Anorexia Nervosa," published in 2007 in the journal Annual Review of Nutrition.

-Dr. Walter Kaye of the University of California, San Diego, one of the country's top eating disorder researchers, agrees that much of the concern and alarm over thin fashion models and other media images is misplaced.
+Dr. Walter Kaye of the University of California, San Diego, one of the country's top eating-disorder researchers, thinks too much blame has been placed on thin fashion models and other media images.

-The evidence so far suggests that anorexia is caused (or at least heavily influenced) by genetics.
-If true, this may mean that people with the disease could be treated with gene therapy.
+Evidence suggests that anorexia may be caused (or at least heavily influenced) by genetics, according to Price Foundation Candidate Gene Project.
+If true, this may mean that people with the disease could be treated using information discovered in their genes.

 Signs of anorexia

-To achieve this objective, people with anorexia will lie about how much they have eaten, withdraw from family or friends and stay home instead of going to social events.
-They often become moody, depressed, obsessive about their weight, and disinterested with things they once enjoyed.
+There are two types of anorexia: the restricting type and the binge-eating/purging type, according to the University of Pittsburgh.
+The most obvious sign of anorexia is not eating, or restricting the amount of food one eats.
+People with anorexia may avoid meals or may refuse to eat around other people.
+They may lie about how much they have eaten, withdraw from family or friends and stay home instead of going to social events.
+They often become moody, depressed, obsessive about their weight and disinterested in the things they once enjoyed.

-While someone suffering from anorexia may say they are trying to look better, the disease will often rob a person of his or her good looks.
+While someone suffering from anorexia may say they are trying to look better, the disease will often cause a person's looks to deteriorate.
 Hair will turn brittle or may even fall out, fingers turn blue, skin becomes dry and a soft layer of hair will grow all over the skin.
 Fatigue from anorexia can also leave the person pale, with large circles under the eyes.

 Anorexia vs. bulimia

-Only one in ten men and women with eating disorders receive treatment, though treatment is very important to the survival of those affected.
+Only one in 10 men and women with eating disorders receive treatment, according to ANAD.
 Eating disorders kill more people than any other mental illness, according to the American Journal of Psychiatry.

-Since anorexia can cause so many problems in the body, the first step is treating the symptoms.
-For example, getting the person hydrated and on medication that can help with heart arrhythmias caused by the lack of nourishment would be a first priority.
+Because anorexia can cause so many problems in the body, the first step in recovery is to treat the symptoms.
+For example, first steps can include getting the person hydrated and on medication that can help with heart arrhythmias caused by the lack of nourishment.

-Once the symptoms have been addressed, action will be taken to help the person gain weight while addressing mental problems that are the underlying cause of the disease.
-Therapy, antidepressants, or other psychiatric medications and hospitalization are all treatments used to treat anorexia.
+Once the symptoms have been addressed, action will be taken to help the person gain weight while addressing the psychological issues underlying the disease.
+Therapy, antidepressants or other psychiatric medications and hospitalization are all possible treatments for anorexia.